nasirhm/Golang-Fundamentals-Pluralsight/README.md

 The best part, Concurrency:
 $ go run concurrency.go
 ```
-Comments are used to describe the concepts.
+Comments are used to describe the concepts in the respective files.